Sexual desire: Factors affecting

 Levels of sexual desire may fluctuate over time due to internal and external factors.

 Social and relationship influences

 One's social situation can refer to the social circumstances of life, their present stage of life, or the state of their romantic relationship.
 It may also refer to their non-relationship status.
 Whether people think that their experience of desire or lack of experience is problematic depends on social circumstances such as the presence or absence of a partner.
 As social beings, many people seek lifetime partners and wish to experience that connection and intimacy.
 People often consider sexual desire essential to romantic attraction and relationship development.
 The experience of desire can ebb and flow with time, increasing familiarity with one's partner, and changes in relationship dynamics and priorities.

 Disorders

-Two sexual desire disorders are listed in the Diagnostic and Statistical Manual IV-TR:
+Two sexual desire disorders are listed in the Diagnostic and Statistical Manual IV-TR (DSM-5-TR):